Get us in your inbox

 Advertising

 There's nothing quite as romantic as a dinner date.
-London is full of romantic things to do, and flowers, gifts and grand gestures are all well and good, but sharing a meal is the best way to conjure up some love, especially if the food is superb and the setting super special.
+London is full of romantic things to do, and flowers, gifts and grand gestures are all very well and good, but we reckon sharing a meal is the best way to conjure up some love – and don't worry if a little sauce dribbles down your chin.
 'Eating with abandon couldn't be more of a turn-on: it shows that you're comfortable with yourself,' said the late chef Anthony Bourdain, and we're inclined to agree.
-The places in our list of London’s most romantic restaurants all provide excellent opportunity to shove food in your face but call it flirting.
+The places in our list of London’s most romantic restaurants all provide excellent opportunity to shove food in your face while calling it flirting.

 • Contemporary European